nh-server/switch-guide/docs/extras/updating.md

 When a new version of Hekate releases, you can update by following these steps:

-1. Turn off your Nintendo Switch and plug your SD card in your computer.
+1. Turn off your Nintendo Switch and plug your microSD Card in your computer.
-2. Download the latest version of <a href="https://github.com/CTCaer/Hekate/releases/" target="_blank">Hekate</a> (Download the `hekate_ctcaer_(version).zip` release of hekate).
+2. Download the latest version of <a href="https://github.com/CTCaer/Hekate/releases/" target="_blank">Hekate</a> (Download the `hekate_ctcaer_(version).zip` release of Hekate).
-3. Copy the `bootloader` folder from the Hekate `.zip` file to the root of your SD card.
+3. Copy the `bootloader` folder from the Hekate `.zip` file to the root of your microSD Card.
 If you are asked to overwrite or merge files while copying, say yes to merge/overwrite them.
-4. Put your SD card back in your Switch and launch Hekate.
+4. Put your microSD Card back in your Switch and launch Hekate.
 5. Go to the Options tab at the top right of the screen.
 Turn "Update Reboot 2 Payload" on the bottom right ON (if it isn't on already).
 Tap "Save Options" at the bottom of the screen.

 ## Updating your firmware